alatras/BrainFuckInter/README.md

 - Type `h` to half current cell value.
 - Type `c` to cube current cell value.

-The above operations also apply using bellow method `InterpretOnce` if letters are added to the script.

-#### 2- Interpret a script entered all at once or stored in a file:
+#### 2- Interpret a script passed as an argument or stored in file:

 ```
 func main() {